Birth Complications and Labor Injuries San Antonio

 When the baby is very large (macrosomia), it can be difficult to deliver vaginally, increasing the risk of complications for both mother and baby.

 It's important to remember that this is not an exhaustive list, and the specific reasons for birth complications can vary greatly depending on individual circumstances.
-At the Law Offices of Pat Maloney, our experienced San Antonio birth injury attorney can launch an investigation into what went wrong.
+At Pat Maloney: Accident & Injury Attorney, our experienced San Antonio birth injury attorney can launch an investigation into what went wrong.

 How can birth complications be prevented?